 Additionally, many city governments are encouraging residents to transition to digital identities.

-Also known as decentralized identity, a digital identity allows people and organizations to take ownership of their personal data.
-In a decentralized identity trust framework, identifiers such as usernames are replaced with IDs that are self-owned and independent, enabling data exchange by using blockchain and distributed ledger technology to protect privacy and provide more secure transactions.
-As people are increasingly linked to apps, devices, and services, they’re often subject to data breaches and privacy loss.
-Decentralized identity offers people and businesses greater privacy and control over their data.
+Also known as decentralised identity, a digital identity allows people and organisations to take ownership of their personal data.
+In a decentralised identity trust framework, identifiers such as usernames are replaced with IDs that are self-owned and independent, enabling data exchange by using blockchain and distributed ledger technology to protect privacy and provide more secure transactions.
+As people are increasingly linked to apps, devices and services, they’re often subject to data breaches and privacy loss.
+Decentralised identity offers people and businesses greater privacy and control over their data.

 In many cases, yes.
 Smart cities are using technology not only to accelerate economic growth but to drive environmental sustainability as well.
-Some city governments are using digital solutions to collect and analyze carbon emissions data, boost energy efficiency, promote sustainable water practices, decrease waste, and reduce their city’s carbon footprint.
+Some city governments are using digital solutions to collect and analyse carbon emissions data, boost energy efficiency, promote sustainable water practices, decrease waste and reduce their city’s carbon footprint.